Saturday, November 06, 2021

 Green base stations: Get your priorities straight — Madden

 As we move from 4G to 5G to 6G, there’s a lot of talk about making “green” base stations that consume less power.
 Researchers are starting to talk about setting goals for 6G to consume 10-100X lower power than 5G.
 I agree, there’s no reason to be wasteful, and we should minimize the power consumed in our mobile networks.
 But this article is about the bigger picture.
-Let’s look a little more closely at what the 5G or 6G network is doing.
+Let’s look

 How ZTE Can Enable the Industry to Realize Green, Low Carbon